-We estimate that the net proceeds from our issuance and sale of 1,800,000 shares of our common stock in this offering will be approximately \$14.6 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full to cover over-allotments, if any, we estimate that our net proceeds will be approximately \$17.1 million.

-We currently anticipate using the net proceeds from this offering, together with our existing resources, as follows: (1) to fund the costs of our Phase 1 clinical trial for IkT-148009 in elderly healthy volunteers and to validate target engagement markers in the central and peripheral nervous system; (2) to fund comparative pivotal chronic toxicology studies of IkT-148009 v.
-Imatinib in rats for 3 and 6 months and monkeys for 3 and 9 months; (3) to repay a \$42,534 loan with a maturity date of January 1, 2021 and bearing an interest rate of 5.25% from our former outside counsel which matures coincident with this offering; and (4) the remainder, to fund general research and development activities, medicinal chemistry for additional molecules and IND-enabling studies, team building, working capital and other general corporate activities including open accounts payable as reflected in the financial statements.
-See the section titled "Use of Proceeds" for additional information.
+We estimate that the net proceeds from our issuance and sale of our common stock in this offering will be approximately \$41.3 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the representative of the underwriters exercises its option to purchase additional shares in full to cover over-allotments, if any, we estimate that our net proceeds will be approximately \$47.5 million.
+We currently anticipate using the net proceeds from this offering, together with our existing resources, as follows: (1) approximately \$1.2 million to fund the costs of our Phase 1b extension study for IkT-148009 in Parkinson's patients and to validate target engagement markers in the central and peripheral nervous system; (2) approximately \$6.0 million to fund production of up to 100 kg of IkT-148009 for Phase 1b and Phase 2 clinical studies; (3) approximately \$25 million to fund a Phase 2 efficacy trial of IkT-148009 in Parkinson's patients; (4) approximately \$2 million to fund the clinical dose calibration study of IkT-001Pro in healthy subjects; (5) approximately \$2 million to fund drug product production for IkT-001Pro; and (6) approximately \$5.1 million to fund general research and development activities, medicinal chemistry for additional molecules and IND-enabling studies, team building, working capital and other general corporate activities